Taiji Ishimori: Second return to NJPW (2018–present)

+Bullet Club (2018–2026)

 On April 13, 2018, NJPW began promoting the return of Bone Soldier, a wrestler last seen in the promotion in January 2017.
 On May 4 at Wrestling Dontaku 2018, Ishimori returned to NJPW revealing himself as the new Bone Soldier and in the process joined Bullet Club by attacking IWGP Junior Heavyweight Champion, Will Ospreay.
 On May 7, NJPW announced Ishimori as a participant in the 2018 Best of the Super Juniors tournament.
 He would complete the tournament with 5 wins and 2 losses, advancing to the finals.
 On June 4, Ishimori was defeated in the finals by Hiromu Takahashi.

 At G1 Special in San Francisco, Bullet Club's Tama Tonga and Tanga Loa along with King Haku attacked other members of the group and declared themselves "Bullet Club OG".
 Bad Luck Fale and Hikuleo aligned with this new Tongan subgroup, while the rest of the group has since been referred to as "Bullet Club Elite".
 Ishimori was confirmed by Tama Tonga as being part of BCOG.
 Ishimori, Tonga and Loa defeated the Young Bucks and Marty Scurll during the finals of the G1 Climax 28 to become the new NEVER Openweight 6-Man Tag Team Champions.

 During the Road to Power Struggle, Ishimori entered the Super Jr. Tag Tournament, choosing Robbie Eagles as his tag team partner.
 Both Ishimori and Eagles finished the tournament with 6 points, failing to advance to the finals.
 On January 4 at Wrestle Kingdom 13, Ishimori defeated Kushida to win the IWGP Junior Heavyweight Championship.
 On January 30, 2019, they lost the 6-Man Championship against Taguchi, Makabe and Yano, while on April 6, he would lose the Jr. Heavyweight title into Dragon Lee as part of a triple threat match as part of G1 Supercard.

 On June 16, 2019 during NJPW's Kizuna Road event, Ishimori and Bullet Club teammate El Phantasmo defeated Roppongi 3K to win the IWGP Junior Heavyweight Tag Team Championship for the first time.
 Ishimori entered the 2019 Super J Cup but was eliminated by SHO in the first round.
 On September 16, 2019 at Destruction Ishimori and Phantasmo made their first defense of the IWGP Junior Heavyweight Tag Team Championships against Will Ospreay and former teammate Robbie Eagles.
 The duo then entered Super Junior Tag League 2019 where they finished with 10 points and a record of 5 wins and 2 losses, tied for first with Suzuki-gun and Roppongi 3K.
 Despite this Ishimori and Phantasmo were excluded from the finals at Power Struggle (2019) due to losing to both teams in the tournament and instead wrestled on the undercard of the show defeating the Chaos team of Robbie Eagles and Rocky Romero before attacking tournament winners Roppongi 3K after the finals.
 On January 5, 2020 at Wrestle Kingdom 14 Ishimori and Phantasmo dropped the Junior Heavyweight Championships to Roppongi, ending their reign at 203 days, 1 successful defense.